 Posted by: David Scott

-business continuity, Cloud Computing, cloud security, IT security
+business continuity, business security, Cloud Computing, cloud security, IT security

 With the advent of Cloud Computing – that is, Internet-based computing – many are asking, “Is it secure?”